Crustless Quiche

 - Scale up or down.
 This recipe fills one 9-inch pie pan, but you can make a quiche of any size once you get the ratio right.
 Stick to about 2 ½ tablespoons of milk or cream per egg to achieve the perfect texture.

 - Don’t over-bake.
 Quiches are notoriously easy to overcook.
 It should be mostly set with a slight jiggle in the center.
-Remember, it will continue to firm up as it cools down.
+Remember, it will continue to firm up as it cools (a process called carryover cooking).

 Storage and make-ahead tips

-To store: Transfer the leftover slices to an airtight container and refrigerate for 3-4 days.
+To store: Transfer the leftover slices to an airtight container and refrigerate for about 4 days.

 To make ahead: Pour the filling into the prepared pan, cover it with plastic wrap, and refrigerate for up to one day.
 Let it come to room temperature for 10 minutes before baking.